Checkmk/checkmk/marcv/README.md

 Setup for using/testing marcv package

-If you want to run marcv server in your dev environment:
+marcv server is running in your site after omd start.
-    scripts/run-pipenv run uvicorn marcv.server:app

-If you want to run marcv server in your site:
+If you want to apply local changes:
     position yourself in marcv directory
     f12

+If you want to debug marcv it's useful to run an uvicorn worker from the command line:
+    omd stop marcv
+    uvicorn marcv.server:app